Blenheim Palace: 9th Duke of Marlborough

 Charles, 9th Duke of Marlborough (1871–1934) can be credited with saving both the palace and the family.
 Inheriting the near-bankrupt dukedom in 1892, he was forced to find a quick and drastic solution to the problems.
 Prevented by the strict social dictates of late 19th-century society from earning money, he was left with one solution: he had to marry into money.
 In November 1895 he coldly and openly without love married the American railroad heiress Consuelo Vanderbilt.

-The marriage was celebrated following lengthy negotiations with her divorced parents: her mother, Alva Vanderbilt, was desperate to see her daughter a duchess, and the bride's father, William Vanderbilt, paid for the privilege.
+The marriage was celebrated following lengthy negotiations with her divorced parents: her mother, Alva Vanderbilt, was desperate to see her daughter a duchess, and the bride's father, William Kissam Vanderbilt, paid for the privilege.
 The final price was $2,500,000 ($ million today) in 50,000 shares of the capital stock of the Beech Creek Railway Company with a minimum 4% dividend guaranteed by the New York Central Railroad Company.
 The couple were given a further annual income each of $100,000 for life.

 The teenage Consuelo had been locked in her room by her mother until she agreed to the marriage.
 The marriage settlement was actually signed in the vestry of St. Thomas Episcopal Church, New York, immediately after the wedding vows had been made.
 In the carriage leaving the church, Marlborough told Consuelo he loved another woman, and would never return to America, as he "despised anything that was not British".

 The replenishing of Blenheim began on the honeymoon itself, with the replacement of the Marlborough gems.
 Tapestries, paintings and furniture were bought in Europe to fill the depleted palace.
 On their return, the Duke began an exhaustive restoration and redecoration of the palace.
 The staterooms to the west of the saloon were redecorated with gilt boiseries in imitation of Versailles.
 Vanbrugh's subtle rivalry to Louis XIV's great palace was now completely undermined, as the interiors became mere pastiches of those of the greater palace.